jremington/Feather-LoRa-Networks/FeatherMeshBT_encrypted/Readme.md

-AES128 encrypted version of RHMesh with text messages on Serial1.
+Optional AES128 encrypted version of RHMesh with text messages on Serial1.
 Works well.

 Supports the FeatherWing TFT display, if the option is enabled.